 Some deposits may be used to reduce the required capital amount.
-The general treatment of deposits is outlined in section 1.4 of this guideline.
+The general treatment of deposits is outlined in section 1.4.

 The amount by which the component may be reduced for a deposit made under a particular contract is limited to a maximum of: